-My name is Catherine O’Connor and I set up Canola Tours, a small Irish touring business to meet the needs of tourists who wanted independence from mainline tourism, a more personalised holiday among local Irish people and real Irish experiences but needed someone on the ground and in the know, to help organise it with them.
+Catherine O’Connor established Canola Tours, a small Irish touring business to meet the needs of tourists who wanted independence from mainline tourism, a more personalised holiday among local Irish people and real Irish experiences with someone in the know, to help organise it with them.

-This is the initial part of my offer, to help personalise and co-create unique home from home all-inclusive tours which are realistic in achievement and get the absolute most from your visit.
-Canola Tours is located in the heart of the Irish Boyne Valley, in Ireland’s Ancient East and very close to Dublin.
-This is a one stop offer for your stay in the Ancient Eastern Region, from here all your needs will be catered for, you can visit all the most important and most Ancient sites in The East of Ireland, while returning every day to a real and relaxing homely Irish country setting with home cooked food and evenings to relax in or out.
+The initial part of what is on offer, is to help personalise and co-create unique home from home all-inclusive tours which are realistic in achievement and get the absolute most from your visit.
+Canola Tours is located in the heart of the Irish Boyne Valley, in Ireland’s Ancient East and very close to Dublin Airport and City.
+This is a one stop offer in the Ancient Eastern Region, from here all your needs will be catered for, you can visit the most important and most Ancient sites in The East of Ireland, while returning every day to a real and relaxing homely Irish country setting with home cooked food and evenings to relax.
 Avail of authentic local traditional, music and dance, an Irish oral tradition still alive in these parts, without the tourists twists added.

 When and Why Canola Tours was started?

-I established Canola Tours in 2017, encourage by guests, as a result of many enjoyable experiences as an Airbnb host, sharing my love of Irish life and folklore.
-Visiting many wonderful hidden places and showing guests around my neighbourhood and beautiful historical counties alone the Ancient Eastern Regions of Ireland.
+Canola Tours started in 2017, encourage by guests, as a result of many enjoyable experiences as an Airbnb host, sharing my love of Irish life and folklore.
+Visiting many wonderful hidden places and showing guests around my neighbourhood and the beautiful historical counties alone the Ancient Eastern Regions of Ireland.

 Canola Tours Location